coolAlias/StructureGenerationAPI/INSTRUCTIONS.md

 If you have more than one layer, they should be added from the bottom up, so first the base, then the layer on top of the base, and so on until the final topmost layer is added.

 =======
-Step 2: Set your structure's facing (defaults to EAST if not specifically set)
+Step 2: Set your structure's facing
 =======

 "setStructureFacing(StructureGeneratorBase.DIRECTION)"

 Valid DIRECTION values are NORTH, SOUTH, EAST, WEST, enumerated in StructureGeneratorBase.

 See below for more information on choosing a default facing for your structure.

 =======
-Step 3: REQUIRED!
-Set how much to offset the structure's position when generated
+Step 3: Set structure offset (optional)
 =======

 This can be done in one of three ways:

 - Automatically so structure always generates completely in front of player: